RomansWorks/CarND-Extended-Kalman-Filter-Project/README.md

 This is a fork of the Extended Kalman Filter project from the Udacity Self-Driving Car Engineer Nanodegree.

 The solution I've added is my solution to the open tasks in the project.

 For testing please see my fork of the Simulator project - which is adapted to Unity 2020.3.

+# TODO

+The project could use some refactoring, especially around injecting state to functions instead of setting it on objects.
+The latter being harder to test and more error prone.

 ## Troubleshooting

+## Missing Eigen or eigen

+Cmake expects to find libuv, openssl, uWebSocketIO and Eigen installed on the system.

+If you're running on MacOS, `brew install eigtn libuv openssl`

+For uWebSocketIO use one of the `install-*.sh` scripts in the repo.

+## Illegal instruction

 If there's an issue with illegal instruction, use LLVM 13.0.1.

 Install a recent version of llvm and clang:
 `brew install clang`

-Press Cmd+Shift+P and type  - ">CMake - Edit User-Local CMake Kits".
+Press `Cmd+Shift+P` and type `>CMake - Edit User-Local CMake Kits`.

 Add the following entry: